 But why SMS and not email for these reminders?
 Well, it’s all about trust and spam.
 In a recent study in the US by the FCC, it was found that only 3% of SMS received by the average person are spam messages versus over half of the emails they receive.
 An email to somebody from a business will often be dismissed, especially if it’s asking for money.
 An SMS is much more likely to be opened and to have action taken on it.

 Gain New Subscribers

 Messaging campaigns are excellent for building a subscriber base.
-US-based restaurant chain Texas Roadhouse used SMS for opt-in to their loyalty program, offering a free appetiser in exchange for signing up to the program.
+US-based restaurant chain Texas Roadhouse used SMS for opt-in to their loyalty programme, offering a free appetiser in exchange for signing up to the programme.
 They offered users the option of signing up via email or SMS and got 60,000 subscribers using the SMS opt-ins in a single year.

 But the most interesting thing is looking at the stats for the users who opt-in.
 Of the people who registered with their email, only 3.3% redeemed the offer, whereas, with SMS, 16.6% took them up on it.
 Also, on top of that, only 2.3% of SMS subscribers opted out at a later date, whereas you can expect an average of 0.1-0.2% of your audience to unsubscribe with every single email you send!

 It’s hard to calculate an exact figure for ROI for a campaign like this, but you can compare your acquisition costs.
 How much would it cost you to have gained those subscribers via email or in-store offers?